lola-tech/handbook/content/index.md

 It is not the company's intention to police your appearance in any way.
 The avatar you provide need not be a direct representation, though consistency across platforms is helpful to all.
 There are many occasions when it is sensible and reasonable to keep your camera off and a break from seeing ourselves is often welcome but visibility, even when you are not the speaker, supports a communicative, welcoming and human workplace.

+### Personal Appearance

+We do not have a dress code and encourage you to wear what you like.
+We expect an acceptable level of hygiene and cleanliness.
+If you're going to have contact with clients or are representing the company at an event, wear appropriate business clothes.

+### Personal Details

+Keep change of address, emergency contact or next of kin up to date in CharlieHR.

+### **Drugs & Alcohol**

+Use of or supply of any illegal or controlled drugs at work is not permitted and will lead to dismissal.

+Consuming alcohol on company premises is only permitted under special circumstances and with permission.

+If you are prescribed medication that may have a detrimental effect on work performance, inform your advocate so consideration can be given to temporary, reasonable adjustments to responsibilities at work.

 ### 🛠️ Equipment

 ### 🧰 Tools and Services